-Shouei System Co,.Ltd are a defunct Japanese software developer and publisher who were established on the 8th May 1981 in Tokyo Japan.
+Shouei System Co,.Ltd are a defunct Japanese software developer and publisher who were established on the 8th May ’81 in Tokyo Japan.
 Shouei System was involved in a diverse portfolio of businesses of which video game software development and publishing was just one aspect of their company portfolio.
-Towards the end of Shouei System’s existence they had started to operate an online vending business called premium express that was set up in six stores around Japan where you could order goods through an online terminals and items such as films, games & music would be supplied by the Softmap & Shizendo stores.
+Towards the end of Shouei System’s existence they had started to operate an online vending business called ‘premium express’ that was set up in six stores around Japan where you could order goods through an online connected terminals which items such as films, games & music would be supplied by the Softmap & Shizendo stores.
 Below is Shouei Systems official archive for the premium express service. (c) Shouei System

 The my TrackMan software is as you’d expect completely useless today as the servers that provided access to the information are long since shut down.
-Any information you might have accessed while they were active would have needed to be saved to a Dreamcast VMU which it filled all two hundred blocks i assume you could still access the now historical data that you saved but it seems rather pointless.
+Any information you might have accessed while they were active would have needed to be saved to a Dreamcast VMU which it filled all two hundred blocks.
+I assume you could still access the now historical data that you saved on the VMU but it seems rather pointless.
 Given that the My Trackman used the full 200 blocks i genuinely believe any data that was saved is long since overwritten now.

 T-37001M My Trackman

 (NOT FOR SALE) 非売品 discs & other media

 I’m not aware of anything relating to My TrackMan and i don’t believe that there is any individual 非売品 disc due to the nature of the software.
 Its possible that there is a guide book or user manual for the title but as of yet i’ve not been able to uncover it.